 These grounds can still be used today but only in the most egregious of cases in which your safety is at risk.
 The overarching opinion of family law judges in New York is that engaging in a he/said she/said battle is a waste of judicial resources, time, and money.

 Save Time, Expense, and Stress with an Uncontested Divorce:

 If you and your spouse have agreed to part ways amicably and have reached consensus on all the major issues related to the dissolution of your marriage, you can file for an uncontested divorce.
 An uncontested divorce enables you to settle matters outside of court without interference from a judge.
 The process ensures privacy for you and your family and is quicker and more cost-effective.
 When issues are negotiated in good faith, the end result is a mutually beneficial marital settlement agreement.
 This agreement is prepared by your attorney and submitted to the court for approval.

 While it’s true that uncontested divorces are generally straightforward and devoid of “drama,” it’s still not wise to go “pro se” or attempt to represent yourself in a divorce.
 Even the most basic “no-frills” divorce averages around 57 pages of documentation that need to be properly completed and filed with the court.

-The Law Offices of Mary Katherine Brown offers three hours of legal consultation and preparation of all divorce documents in a simple, uncontested divorce for $1500.
+The Law Offices of Mary Katherine Brown can prepare all divorce documents in a simple, uncontested divorce for as low as $1500.